NoctemCat/wasm_pseudo_linking/README.md

 ### Threads

-For now doesn't work with them, currently only singlethreaded
+For now doesn't work with them, currently both single-threaded.
+After some testing it is theoretically possible to do a limited main multi-threaded, side single-threaded or a limited main single-threaded, side multi-threaded.
+But the diffuculty rise sharply so it is not worth to implement it currently.
+I guess main multi-threaded, side multi-threaded could be possible, but it would be even more limited than other versions.

 ## Current implementation